SpiderDave/DavePatcher/README.md

         A basic if, else, end if block.  "else" is optional.  if..then blocks are whitespace-aware and can be nested.
-For comparison purposes, numeric strings are equal to numbers, and for truth testing, 0 or the empty string "" is considered false (though "" is not equal to 0).
+For comparison purposes, numeric strings are equal to numbers, and for truth testing, 0 or the empty string "" or "false" are considered false (though "" is not equal to 0).

     choose <string>
         randomly selects an item in <string> separated by spaces and puts the